-The restaurant is owned by Harvey Nichols, to find out more go to the OXO Tower Restaurant section on their website.
+The restaurant is owned by Harvey Nichols & Co Ltd, to find out more go to the OXO Tower Restaurant section on their website.
 The address is OXO Tower Wharf, Bargehouse Street, South Bank, London SE1 9PH.
 Go up to floor eight to find the Restaurant, Brasserie and Bar.
 Blackfriars, Southwark, Waterloo and London Waterloo East stations are close by and then you have a short walk.
 Because they serve lunch, afternoon tea and dinner, the opening times should be checked on the website before you book.

 - OXO Tower Restaurant South Bank London

 - +44 (0)20 7803 3888